-Jack Jenkins grew up in the Provisional Parliament House as a teenager as his father was Housekeeper of the building.
+Former Clerk of the House Jack Pettifer grew up in Parliament House because his father Tom was Housekeeper of the building.
 A small flat in the south-western corner came with the job.
-Mr Jenkins describes the living conditions in the flat in the 1930s and the atmosphere in the Parliament House back then.
+Mr Pettifer describes the living conditions in the flat in the 1930s and the atmosphere in the Parliament House back then.
 And he recalls the roller skating!

 Meryl Hunter was a telephonist with the Canberra GPO and the Provisional Parliament House in the late 1940s.
 She recalls the “incredibly intense” nature of the work and provides an insight into the appreciation parliamentarians had for this vital job.

 Meryl Hunter was recorded for the Oral History Program by Barry York in 2011.
 A copy of this interview is held by the Museum of Australian Democracy.
 For enquiries about accessing this oral history please email firstname.lastname@example.org.